lqc/thinkcspy/source/strings.rst

 If the character doesn't appear in the string, then the program exits the loop normally and returns ``-1``.

-This pattern of computation is sometimes called a `eureka traversal` because as soon as we find what we are looking for, we can cry "Eureka!"  and stop looking.
+This pattern of computation is sometimes called a `eureka traversal` or ''short-circuit evaluation``,  because as soon as we find what we are looking for, we can cry "Eureka!", take the short-circuit, and stop looking.

 .. index:: counting pattern